The Conch House Marina Resort Wedding Photography Guide

 Scout the Dock Before Ceremony

-The marina dock is a public-ish area (it's part of the venue but not completely private), so you might have boats coming in and out or marina guests walking by.
+The waterfront dock is a public-ish area (it's part of the property but not completely private), so you might have boats coming in and out or other guests walking by.
 This is usually not an issue, but it's good to know.
 Also check the wind—Anastasia Island gets breezy, especially in late afternoon.
 Warn brides about veil and hair management, and be ready to embrace the movement in your shots.
 Flowing veils in the waterfront breeze actually make for gorgeous, romantic images.

 Embrace the Casual Vibe

-This isn't a formal ballroom venue—it's a laid-back tiki restaurant with serious tropical charm.
-Couples who choose The Conch House want that relaxed, beachy Florida feel.
+This isn't a formal ballroom—it's a laid-back tiki restaurant with serious coastal charm.
+Couples who book here want that relaxed, beachy Florida feel.
 Lean into it with your shooting style: capture candid laughter, bare feet on the dock, sunset toasts with cocktails in hand, guests dancing under string lights.
-The less posed and more documentary you go, the better you'll capture the authentic energy of a Conch House wedding.
+The less posed and more documentary you go, the better you'll capture the authentic energy of a waterfront celebration.

 Watch for Wildlife Photobombs